Guide for plan members

 Are you eligible?

-You must meet the following requirements to be eligible for a disability pension:
+You must meet the following requirements to be eligible for a disability benefit:

 - You must apply in writing to the Municipal Pension Plan within two years of the date you were last credited with service in the plan